 3 I do not say this to condemn;

-The purpose Paul’s stern letter was not to condemn them but to put the Corinthians church on the right tract.
-Far from condemning the Corinthians, Paul’s team carried empathy in their soul for the congregation.
+The purpose of Paul’s stern letter was not to condemn but to put the Corinthian church on the right tract.
+Far from condemning the Corinthians, Paul’s team carried empathy in their souls for the congregation.

 for I have said before that [result] you are in our hearts,